-VSDC Free Video Editor (opens in new tab) is a feature-packed non-linear video editing suite that can compete with even expensive editing software.
+VSDC Free Video Editor (opens in new tab) is a feature-packed non-linear suite that can compete with even expensive video editing software.
 There are no extra programs bundled in the installer – just the occasional prompt to upgrade to the premium edition.

-With VSDC Free Video Editor you can create video projects from a combination of video clips, still images and audio files, with a resolution of up to 1,980 x 1,080 (full HD) and a maximum frame rate of 30fps.
+With VSDC you can create video projects from a combination of video clips, still images and audio files, with a resolution of up to 1,980 x 1,080 (full HD) and a maximum frame rate of 30fps.
 There's also a built-in screen capture tool for recording video and taking still images from your desktop – ideal for software reviews and tutorials.
-VSDC Free Video Editor also offers an extensive range of video and audio filters, plus stylish transitions.
+VSDC also offers an extensive range of video and audio filters, plus stylish transitions.

 You can export finished projects in a variety of formats, with handy ready-made profiles for popular devices.
-VSDC Free Video Editor also provides a way to burn your project onto DVD – a feature rarely available in free editing software.
+VSDC also provides a way to burn your project onto DVD – a feature rarely available in free video editors.

-You can also add charts and text, which makes VSDC Free Video Editor a brilliant tool for creating presentations with much more impact than a standard slideshow.
+You can also add charts and text, which makes VSDC a brilliant tool for creating presentations with much more impact than a standard slideshow.

 Each object you add can be edited, moved and cut independently – nothing is final until you export your finished project.
 The audio and video effects are well worth exploring.
 They include various Instagram-style filters, as well as special effects like fire, smoke and water – all of which are fully customizable.

-The premium version of VSDC Video Editor is even faster thanks to integrated hardware acceleration, but this isn't available in the free program and you won't be able to export your project if it's enabled.
-To disable hardware acceleration in the free editor, select the cog icon in the top right, click 'Acceleration options' and uncheck the box marked ‘Use hardware acceleration for encoding video’.
+The premium version of VSDC Video Editor is even faster thanks to integrated hardware acceleration, but this isn't available in the no-cost program and you won't be able to export your project if it's enabled.
+To disable hardware acceleration in the this version, select the cog icon in the top right, click 'Acceleration options' and uncheck the box marked ‘Use hardware acceleration for encoding video’.